CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu.md

       </ul>
    </nav>
   ```
-6. Click Run to see your changes.
-The list should now be at the top of the page.
-Click Save!
-7. Now go to the stylesheet file.
+6. Now go to the stylesheet file.
 Remember it is in the styles.css tab.
-8. Add the following rule at the end of the file.
+7. Add the following rule at the end of the file.
    ```
    nav ul {
      border-style: solid;
    }
    ```
-9. Notice how you used two selectors instead of one?
+8. Notice how you used two selectors instead of one?
 If you used the `ul` selector on its own, the rule would affect all unordered lists on your website.
 Adding the `nav` selector as well makes it only apply to lists that are in between `nav` tags.
 Click Run to see what it looks like.
-10. It would be good to have the menu at the top of every page, right?
-To do this, select all of the text from just before the opening `<nav>` tag to just after the end of the closing `</nav>` tag, like you did when you selected the list.
+9. To put the menu at the top of all your pages, select all of the text from just before the opening `<nav>` tag to just after the end of the closing `</nav>` tag, like you did when you selected the list.
 Press Ctrl and C to copy.
 Then go to each of your pages and paste the text just below the opening `<body>` tag, so that they look the same as the index.html file.
+Remember to click Save when you're done!